spawnmarvel/azure-automation-bicep-and-labs/az-305-solutions-architect-expert/README.md

 The Azure Well-Architected Framework consists of five pillars

-* Reliability, to enhance worklaod resilience and recoverability
+* Reliability, to enhance workload resilience and recoverability
 * Security, to improve security by using the CIA Traid and Zero Trus princicples
 * Cost Optimization, to evaluate ROI and financial constraints
 * Operational Excellence, to ensure workload quality through standardized workflows